websanova/larapost/README.md

 Best way to get a sense of the options is to just publish the config and take a look.

+## Themes

+You can write your own view as a theme and just set it in the `larablog.theme` setting.
+That is if you want to use the existing controllers.
+You of course have all the flexibility you need.

+So for the currently supported themes are:

+* default

 ## To Do

 Some things that still need to be done.